Residency.

 General Membership includes commitment to 10 hours per year assisting Cineworks operations.

-We recommend doing an orientation for those interested in learning more about the Annex.
+We recommend doing an orientation for those interested in learning more about the CAD.
 It is a mandatory step before using the facilities.
-To schedule an orientation, please contact annex@cineworks.ca.
-When you come to the Annex for your orientation, please ring the doorbell on the right side of the metal gate at the bottom of the slope.
+To schedule an orientation, please contact equipment@cineworks.ca.

-Please note that the Annex does not have regular office hours.
-If you want to go to the Annex you have to book an appointment.
+Please note that the CAC does not have regular office hours.
+If you want to go to the CAC you have to book an appointment so the Analog Film Technician can meet with you.

-For other inquiries about the Annex, or to attend an orientation meeting, please send an e-mail to annex@cineworks.ca.
+For other inquiries about the CAC, or to attend an orientation meeting, please send an e-mail to equipment@cineworks.ca.

 Workshop Feedback.